AnaKovaGH/Python_TextBeautyfier/README.md

 ----------------------------------------------------------------------
 Input:

--Text with unicode symbols which are not supported within LaTex.
+- Text with unicode symbols which are not supported within LaTex.

 Output:

--Text split in 80-char lines.
+- Text split in 80-char lines.

--Between paragraphs two empty lines.
+- Between paragraphs two empty lines.

--All quotes are replaced by a double apostrophe and double back normal.
+- All quotes are replaced by a double apostrophe and double back normal.

--Before the symbols "$", "%", "[]" "()" put a slash.
+- Before the symbols "$", "%", "[]" "()" put a slash.

 ======================================================================